Breshad Perriman

-Breshad Raynard Perriman (born September 10, 1993), is an American former professional football wide receiver.
+Breshad Raynard Perriman (born September 10, 1993), is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the UCF Knights and was selected by the Baltimore Ravens in the first round of the 2015 NFL draft.
-He has also been a member of the Washington Redskins, Cleveland Browns, Tampa Bay Buccaneers, New York Jets, Detroit Lions, Chicago Bears and Indianapolis Colts.
+He was also a member of the Washington Redskins, Cleveland Browns, Tampa Bay Buccaneers, New York Jets, Detroit Lions, Chicago Bears, and Indianapolis Colts.

 Early life

 Perriman attended Arabia Mountain High School in Lithonia, Georgia, where he played high school football for the Rams.
 As a junior, he had 27 catches for 512 yards and six touchdowns.
 As a senior, he had 13 catches for 301 yards and three touchdowns in only four games played.
 Arguably the top receiver in DeKalb County during his senior season, Perriman participated in the 2010 DeKalb County Coaches Association Senior All-Star Football Game and was the MVP of the Elite One Performance Football Camp.
 Perriman finished his high school career for new Class 5A Arabia Mountain in Lithonia, after playing for Lithonia's Martin Luther King and Conyers' Heritage high schools.

-Perriman was also a heralded youth track & field participant, routinely competing in USA Track and Field and Junior Olympic events across the country while growing up.

 Perriman was rated by Rivals.com as a two-star recruit.
 He committed to the University of Central Florida (UCF) to play college football.